My buddy Stan called.

 Stan often borrows things without asking and rarely returns them.
 He also drops off things that he has “borrowed” from others and rarely retrieves them.
 He never tells me about these things because the less I know, the better.

 “I’m going to Jakarta.” he said.

 “Yeah.
 It’s a city of ten million in Indonesia and it’s sinking into the sea.
 When it rains the rivers run backwards – and I know big industrial pumps.”

-“What did you leave at my house?”
+“What did you leave me?”

 “Well…, Daphne is coming with.”

 Both of them out of town could only mean one thing.
 He unilaterally decided that I should be dog-sitting Chester.

 Chester is Stan’s psychotic Pomeranian.
 The dog looks like an explosion in a hair salon and has a ferocity unmatched by all Four Horsemen of the Apocalypse.

 The last time he stayed with me, he destroyed the living room carpet, skinned a leather chair and powdered a row of fireplace bricks, all because a summer storm interfered with TV reception.